PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/2023_2024/DataLabUseCases.md

 If not, which techniques can I use to achieve this end? - Note down how you iterate in your learning log!

-- [ ] Finally, consider the CRISM-DM project lifecycle and how your project would progress given that model.
+- [ ] Finally, consider the CRISP-DM project lifecycle and how your project would progress given that model.

 Are you finished with all the tasks, and still have time remaining, please have a look at the Medal Challenges!